Tale of two Indias: City auto buyers go upscale, no-frills minis rule villages

 In big cities, rising incomes and aspirations mean buyers want compact models with features absent from the bare-boned minis that first bridged the gap from two-wheeled motorbike transport to four-wheeled cars.
 Automatic transmission, extra luggage space and daring colours are objects of desire.

-Across a sluggish rural economy, meanwhile, incomes are often informal, access to bank loans is tougher, and customers favor cheap motoring over fancy flourishes - with simple maintenance and reliability a must.
+Across a sluggish rural economy, meanwhile, incomes are often informal, access to bank loans is tougher, and customers favour cheap motoring over fancy flourishes - with simple maintenance and reliability a must.

 “Automakers have to be aware that India works at different levels and segments, and they have to keep up,” R.C.
 Bhargava, chairman of Maruti Suzuki said by telephone.